 The most common causes of stomach noises range from harmless to severe:

-• Rumbling in the stomach is commonly associated with hunger pangs, but the movement of gas or fluid can also cause it through the intestines.
-You may have cancer if you have a rumbling stomach accompanied by appetite loss and weight loss over time.
+- Rumbling in the stomach is commonly associated with hunger pangs, but the movement of gas or fluid can also cause it through the intestines.
+If you have a rumbling stomach accompanied by appetite loss and weight loss over time, you may have cancer.

 Gurgling stomachs are the most common one.
 It just means that your body requires food!
 This can happen when you’ve gone for an extended period without eating (more than four hours), but it can also occur if you haven’t eaten enough food for a meal or if you ate lots of high-fiber foods that left your body feeling hungry for more (thanks, legumes).
 The best way to avoid this situation is to eat regular meals throughout the day, but if you can’t do that, try snacking occasionally.